 Figure 5. (side view) A bone graft is shaped and inserted into the shelf space between the vertebrae.

-The surgeon may reinforce the bone graft with a metal plate screwed into the vertebrae to provide stability during fusion – and possibly a better fusion rate.
-An x-ray is taken to verify the position of the bone graft and the metal plate and screws (Fig. 6).
+The bone graft is often reinforced with a metal plate screwed into the vertebrae to provide stability during fusion.
+An x-ray is taken to verify the position of the graft, plate, and screws (Fig. 6).

 Figure 6.
 X-ray and illustration showing a metal plate and four screws used to hold the bone graft between the vertebrae while fusion occurs.

 Figure 7.
 Artificial disc replacement preserves motion of the spine segment.

 Alternative option: artificial disc replacement (Fig. 7).
 Instead of a bone graft or fusion cage, an artificial disc device is inserted into the empty disc space.
 In select patients, it may be beneficial to preserve motion.
 Talk to your doctor – not all insurance companies will pay for this new technology and out-of-pocket expenses may be incurred.

 The spreader retractors are removed.
 The muscle and skin incisions are sutured together.
 Steri-Strips or biologic glue is placed across the incision.

 You will awaken in the postoperative recovery area, called the PACU.
 Blood pressure, heart rate, and respiration will be monitored.
 Any pain will be addressed.
 Once awake, you will be moved to a regular room where you’ll increase your activity level (sitting in a chair, walking).
 Patients who have had bone graft taken from their hip may feel more discomfort in their hip than neck incision.
 Most patients having a 1 or 2 level ACDF are sent home the same day.
 However, if you have difficulty breathing or unstable blood pressure, you may need to stay overnight.